gitgrimbo/log4j-rolling-appender-test/README.md

 log4j-rolling-appender-test
 ===========================

+These tests are to demonstrate the concurrency problems with Log4J's `DailyRollingFileAppender` and Log4J Extras `RollingFileAppender`.

 To run the batch files, the `LOG4J_JAR` and `LOG4J_EXTRAS_JAR` env variables must be set to point to the respective jars.

 E.g.